Getting full text

 Important: If you are still unsure if your journal is peer-reviewed, use Ulrich's Periodicals Directory to confirm for sure!

 Is there an article, book, book chapter or thesis that you want/need but it is not available through a Tulane Library?
 Don't let that get in the way of your research!
 Check out some of our easy-to-use and FREE services available to help connect you with the materials you need to succeed.

 This guide is designed to connect Tulane undergraduates, graduate students, faculty, and researchers in Neuroscience with the information and resources they need to succeed in this field.

 Information and strategies for locating items such as encyclopedia entries, peer-reviewed journal articles, protocols and methods, brain atlases, current books, and manuals can be found in the different sections.
-Also included are links to Neuroscience associations, reliable websites, citation management tools, and strategies for staying current and up-to-date in this field.
+Also included are links to Neuroscience associations, reliable websites, citation management tools, and strategies for staying up-to-date in this field.

 Core databases for Neuroscience

 Chief Bibliographer for Science & Engineering